English Russian Scientific Dictionary: Preface

 \chapter{Preface}

 According to legend, all people spoke one language.
 Then they decided to build up the tower of Babel in order to climb up to the sky.
-To stop project, L-rd confused their languages.
+To stop project, L-rd confused their languages...
 Much water has flowed since then.
 A lot of different occupations appeared.
 Occupation of interpreter is one of the most ancient and important.
-At the same time this is art.\footnote{It looks as in spite of this human is not ready to build up new tower of Babel.
+At the same time translation of text is art form.\footnote{ Although we can understand one another, in spite of difference of languages, people are not ready to build up new tower of Babel.
 I believe people should learn to understand each other, no matter what views they may have.
 Mankind must become mature to get this goal.}

 Lively text contains phraseology, slang.
 It is hard to translate it one to one.
 Translation of sonnets by Shakespeare from English into Russian is very striking example.
 You can compare translations of sonnets by Shakespeare made by S. J. Marshak and A. M. Finkel.
 They are different works of art although original is common.

-I use sonnet 90 for the purposes of illustration.\\ \\ Then hate me when thou wilt; if ever, now;\\ Now, while the world is bent my deeds to cross,\\ Join with the spite of fortune, make me bow,\\ And do not drop in for an after-loss:\\ Ah! do not, when my heart hath 'scaped this sorrow,\\ Come in the rearward of a conquered woe;\\ Give not a windy night a rainy morrow,\\ To linger out a purposed overthrow.\\ If thou wilt leave me, do not leave me last,\\ When other petty griefs have done their spite,\\ But in the onset come: so shall I taste\\ At first the very worst of fortune's might;\\ And other strains of woe, which now seem woe,\\ Compared with loss of thee, will not seem so.\\
+Although translations are different, each of them leaves indelible track.
+Each of translations reflects individual perception of interpreter, his emotional experience.
+The strength of translations is that Marshak and Finkel are co-authors of Shakespeare.